BRP Abraham Campo: Service in the United States Coast Guard

 During the Vietnam War, she patrolled the Hood Canal to prevent protestors from entering Naval Submarine Base Bangor and Naval Station Bremerton.

 On 23 November 1987, at 03:15, Coast Guard Group Seattle received a report that a sailing vessel was on fire south of Cypress Island.
 Star Fire, a vessel in the vicinity, picked up two people from their life raft as Point Doran put out the fire and dewatered the vessel.
 She then embarked the two survivors and towed the vessel to Cape Sante Marina, Anacortes.

 Point Doran was the lead boat during the Seattle Yacht Club Opening Day Parade, on 4 August 1989.
-Later on 6 November, an US Navy Grumman A-6 Intruder ditched into the sea off Whidbey Island.
+Later on 6 November, a US Navy Grumman A-6 Intruder ditched into the sea off Whidbey Island.
 Point Doran was dispatched and retrieved parts of the aircraft.

 She was decommissioned on 2 March 2001 at Pier 36, and was then donated to the Philippines on the 6th.